 Use the smart keyboard.

 Writing and replying to email is easy with the smart keyboard.
-It suggests words, corrects spelling and inserts punctuation.
-It recognises email addresses from your contacts.
+It suggests words, corrects spelling, and inserts punctuation.
+It recognizes email addresses from your contacts.
 And it supports over 50 languages.

 Keep track of conversations.

-If an email contains images and photos, you’ll see them in the message and you can save them to your Camera Roll.
-Mail also lets you open PDF, iWork and Microsoft Office files with a tap.
+If an email contains images and photos, you’ll see them right in the message and you can save them to your Camera Roll.
+Mail also lets you open PDF, iWork, and Microsoft Office files with a tap.
 It’s even easy to attach photos and video without leaving the Mail app.

 Add all your accounts.

-Both a way to read books and a way to buy them, iBooks transforms the simple act of reading into something simply delightful.
-Download iBooks free from the App Store
+Both a way to read books and a way to download them, iBooks transforms the simple act of reading into something simply delightful.
+Download iBooks for free from the App Store

-The iBookstore features the best of what’s new right at the top of the page.
-Browse over 1.5 million books and counting, including Multi-Touch textbooks.2 The books you buy download straight to your iPad, and iCloud makes them available on your other iOS devices.
+iBooks features the best of what’s new right at the top of the page.
+Scroll the stacks and you’ll find 2 million books and counting — including new Multi-Touch books.2 The books you choose download right to your iPad, and iCloud makes them available on your other iOS devices.

 Use reading tools.